 I downloaded the free VisitNewport mobile app.
 Along the path, you will see QVC codes.
 You can scan them to learn about the historical marker you are near or download the app ahead of time, so you aren’t using up your data.
 This way, you won’t get lost, and you will be sure of the name and history of what you are seeing.

 If you start at the beginning of First Beach, this is a 4 1/2 mile walk.
 I play at least 6 hours of tennis a week, so consider myself in great shape, walked very fast the whole time and it took me three hours round trip today.
 In the past, I have meandered and spent a couple of hours just in the first section of the path.
 There are many opportunities to leave the trail and return by Bellevue, so you can plan how long you spend, depending on your needs, but I would recommend half a day for a pleasant, relaxed experience.

 Best Time of Year to Visit

 I prefer Newport in the fall and spring, as the summer crowds have yet to arrive.
-But Newport in the summer is a wonderful destination, so if you visit then try the morning hours to beat the crowds.
+But Newport in the summer is a wonderful destination, so if you visit, then try the morning hours to beat the crowds.
 Summer also brings the lovely, bright pink of beach roses, but also the risk of poison ivy, so be sure to stick to the paths.

-Rhode Island has so much to offer, you can visit my Guide to 48 Hours in Rhode Island, or my list of Rhode Island posts to read about more great things to do in this fabulous state!
+Rhode Island has so much to offer, and you can visit my Guide to 48 Hours in Rhode Island or my list of Rhode Island posts to read about more great things to do in this fabulous state!
 Don’t forget to subscribe to get my weekly newsletter about new posts, like my upcoming post about my fulfillment of a bucket list item when I play tennis on the grass this Friday at Newport’s Tennis Hall of Fame.
 What is your favorite US hike?